 I was born and raised in beautiful Romania, land of Dracula, Nadia Comaneci, and sarmale (stuffed cabbage rolls – if you haven’t tasted these yet, you’re seriously missing out!).
 I came to the US in 1997 to study at Berea College, the #1 liberal arts college in the South and a unique private college featuring an incredible tuition-free work-study education.
 After graduation, I received an MBA in Marketing from the University of Tennessee, Knoxville.
 Duke’s online continuing education provided me with the latest and greatest information in Digital Media and Marketing.
 But honestly, some of the best lessons came from life and my hands-on experience as a marketer, writer, and traveler.

-I love traveling and food, and I pursue both as much as possible, sharing my experiences with the readers of my travel blog GreatEscapetations.com (a play on words: Great Escape + Great Expectations).
-I muse about many things in my Thoughtfulicious.com blog.
-I ballroom dance and I am a proud mamma of three furry kids: two dogs and a cat.
+I love traveling and food, and I pursue both as much as possible, sharing my experiences with the readers of my travel blog GreatEscapetations.com (a play on words: Great Escape + Great Expectations or oanatravel.com to make it easier).
+I muse about many things in my Thoughtfulicious.com blog (or oanawrite.com).
+I dance and teach ballroom dancing and I am a proud mamma of three furry kids: two dogs and a cat.

 If you want to know more about my creds, read on.